Tinder murder accused Ethan Hunsaker pleads not guilty to killing Ashlyn Black

 If convicted, Hunsaker faces at least 15 years and up to life in prison.
 He didn't speak during the hearing other than answering a few basic questions from the judge.
 Hunsaker appeared wearing a mask and jail scrubs from inside the Davis County jail, where he's being held without bail.

-Black's parents have called Hunsaker a "monster" who killed their daughter in "a crime as senseless as it was evil."
+Black's parents have called Hunsaker a "monster" who killed their daughter in "a crime as senseless as it was evil".

 Black had worked during her life to be a "voice of those who could not speak out for themselves" and had a gift for working with special needs people, her family has said.